Trinity: Part One

-We humans are not a kind of independent substance, nor is any of creation.
-Everything exists in radical relationship, which we now call ecosystems, orbits, cycles, and circulatory systems.
-Yet to the Western mind, this “mere” relationship looks like second or third best: “Who wants to just be a relationship?
-I want to be a self-made man or woman.”
+Humans are not independent substance, nor is any part of creation; it all exists in radical relationship—ecosystems, orbits, cycles, and circulatory systems.
+To the Western mind, this “mere” relationship looks like second or third best to being self-made and independent.

 I would name salvation as simply the readiness, the capacity, and the willingness to stay in relationship.
 As long as you show up with some degree of vulnerability, the Spirit can keep working.
-Self-sufficiency makes God experience impossible.
-Please trust me on that.
-That’s why Jesus shows up in this world as a naked, vulnerable one—a defenseless baby.
+Self-sufficiency makes God experience impossible!
+That’s why Jesus showed up in this world as a naked, vulnerable one, a defenseless baby lying in the place where animals eat.
 Talk about utter relationship!
 Naked vulnerability means I’m going to let you influence me; I’m going to allow you to change me.
 The Way of Jesus is an invitation to a Trinitarian way of living, loving, and relating—on earth as it is in the Godhead.
-We are intrinsically like the Trinity, living in an absolute relatedness.
-To stand outside of this flow is to live within the deepest meaning of sin.
+We are intrinsically like the Trinity, living in absolute relatedness.
+To choose to stand outside of this Flow is the deepest and most obvious meaning of sin.

-We really were made for love; outside of it we die very quickly.
+We call the Flow love.
+We really were made for love, and outside of it we die very quickly.

 Adapted from Richard Rohr, The Divine Dance: The Trinity and Your Transformation (Whitaker House: 2016), 44-47.